These are fees received from an affiliated network or network services for the right to broadcast the network's programs.

 Media produced primarily for educational purposes.
 Includes media produced for schools, tertiary and other educational institutions, as well as for the general public.

-This item represents all employees on the payroll for the last pay period ending June 2012.
-This incudes persons paid on a retainer, wage or salary, managerial and executive employees and employees absent on paid or prepaid leave.
-It also includes employees on workers' compensation who continue to be paid through the payroll and Pay As You Go freelancers.
+This item represents all employees on the payroll for the last pay period ending June 2022.
+This includes persons paid on a retainer, wage or salary, managerial and executive employees and employees absent on paid or prepaid leave (except for employees paid under the Australian Government's Paid Parental Leave Scheme).
+It also includes employees on workers' compensation who continue to be paid through the payroll and Pay As You Go.
 It excludes self-employed freelance contractors with an ABN, casuals who did not work in the last pay period, non-salaried directors and volunteers.
-Also excluded are employees paid under the Australian Government's Paid Parental Leave Scheme.

 Films that are 60 minutes in length or longer, excluding documentaries (include in Documentaries) and telemovies (include in Television programs).

-This item represents the airtime of completed first release programmes, including time allocated for advertisements.
+This items represents the airtime of completed first release programmes, including time allocated for advertisements.
 Programme re-runs and the production time for commercials, advertisements and station programme promotions are excluded.